Golf Club at Exeter golf course

 Located in Portsmouth, New Hampshire, Golf Club at Exeter is best approached with a focus on positioning rather than distance.
 Tree-lined fairways and positioning off the tee are critical.
 Being slightly out of position quickly turns simple shots into recovery situations.
 This is not a course where distance gives you an advantage.
 Most golfers would score better by focusing on control and positioning.

-Nearby courses include Glen Arbour Golf Course.
+Nearby courses include Golf Club of New England.

 How Golf Club at Exeter should actually be played